 A comparison of the monthly average short run marginal cost of the theoretical CT, CC and CP plants since 2014 shows that, on average, the short run marginal costs of the CC plant have been less than those of the CP plant but the costs of the CC plant have been more volatile than the costs of the CP plant as a result of the higher volatility of gas prices compared to coal prices (Figure 7-4).
-In the first six months of 2023, the marginal costs of a new CC and CT were less than the marginal cost of a new CP.
+The marginal costs of a new CC and CT were greater than the marginal cost of a new CP only in January 2024.
 The marginal costs are based on spot fuel costs.
 Individual generation plants may have contracts for coal that differ significantly from spot prices.